adjust/android_sdk/README.md

 ### <a id="deeplinking-deferred"></a>Deferred deep linking scenario

-Deferred deep linking scenario happens when a user clicks on the Adjust tracker URL with the `deep_link` parameter in it, but does not have the app installed on the device at the moment of click.
-After that, the user will get redirected to the Play Store to download and install your app.
-After opening it for the first time, the content of the `deep_link` parameter will be delivered to the app.
+The deferred deep linking scenario occurs when a user clicks on an Adjust tracker URL with a `deep_link` parameter in it, but does not have the app installed on the device at click time.
+After that, the user will be redirected to the Play Store to download and install your app.
+After opening it for the first time, the `deep_link` parameter content will be delivered to your app.

-In order to get info about the `deep_link` parameter content in a deferred deep linking scenario, you should set a listener method on the `AdjustConfig` object.
-This will get triggered once the Adjust SDK gets the info about the deep link content from the backend.
+In order to get information about the `deep_link` parameter content in a deferred deep linking scenario, you should set a listener method on the `AdjustConfig` object.
+This will be triggered once the Adjust SDK gets the information about the deep link content from the Adjust backend.

 ```java
 AdjustConfig config = new AdjustConfig(this, appToken, environment);